Insulin Resistance: Discover The Supplements That Improve Glucose Metabolism

 Medication Interactions:

-• Metformin: Metformin may decrease vitamin B12 absorption, so individuals taking metformin for insulin resistance may benefit from supplementation with vitamin B12 to prevent deficiency.
+• Metformin: Metformin may decrease vitamin B12 absorption, so persons taking metformin for insulin resistance may benefit from supplementation with vitamin B12 to prevent deficiency.

 • Sulfonylureas: Sulfonylureas, such as glyburide and glipizide, stimulate insulin release from the pancreas, which can lower blood sugar levels.
 When combined with supplements that also lower blood sugar levels, such as cinnamon or fenugreek, there may be an increased risk of hypoglycemia.
 It’s important to monitor blood sugar levels closely and adjust medication doses as necessary under the guidance of a healthcare provider.